Mandar Apte

 Before switching to Mac OSX Lion 10.7 & MAMP 2.0.2, I was using Mac OSX Snow Leopard 10.6.8 with MAMP 1.9.5

-For almost last one month I was unable to update my website theme offline…
+For almost the last month, I have been unable to update my website theme offline…

-But when I check folder called ‘log’ inside MAMP’s folder under applications (/Applications/MAMP/logs)
+But when I check the folder called ‘log’ inside MAMP’s folder under applications (/Applications/MAMP/logs)

-I open up the the ‘apache_error.log’ Apache Log file & there was the reason on my iMac why MAMP’s Apache server was not running….
+I opened the ‘apache_error.log’ Apache Log file, and there was a reason on my iMac why MAMP’s Apache server was not running.

 Error: [Date] [alert] (EAI 8)nodename nor servname provided, or not known: mod_unique_id: unable to find IPv4 address of “000-000-000-000.static.broadbandcompanyname”